-Students registered in the M.Eng. program may, with the permission of their Supervisor, the Dean of the Faculty of Engineering and Applied Science, and the Dean of Graduate Studies select the Industrial Internship Option.
-Students registered in the option must satisfy the degree regulations for an M.Eng. program.
+Students registered in the Master of Engineering Program may, with the permission of their Supervisor, the Dean of the Faculty of Engineering and Applied Science, and the Dean of Graduate Studies select the Industrial Internship Option.
+Students approved to pursue this option must satisfy the degree regulations for a Master of Engineering Program.
 In addition, students in the Industrial Internship Option:

 - - shall normally spend 8 to 12 months of their program at an internship in industry

 - - shall normally spend at least two semesters on campus on a full-time basis as a graduate student at this university